 Alternatives to organ donation

-The news from Japan created a stir a few months ago: Researchers from the University of Tokyo and Stanford University in California had been given the go-ahead to develop human-animal chimeras and bring them to term.
+The news from Japan created a stir in 2019: Researchers from the University of Tokyo and Stanford University in California had been given the go-ahead to develop human-animal chimeras and bring them to term.
 Chimeras are hybrids whose animal bodies are implanted with human cells at the embryonic stage in order to transplant them into a surrogate animal and bring them to term.
 They are created by injecting human stem cells into an early animal embryo.
 The embryo is genetically modified so that it cannot produce specific organs.
 The stem cells step in, so to speak, to form a human organ in the animal body.
 Such organs could potentially be used for transplantation.
 The team published its initial findings in Nature.

 These experiments have been approved in Japan, but are still banned in many western countries, including the US and Germany.
 Apart from the fact that the methodology is still evolving, ethical concerns have also led to sharp criticism.
 Karl Lauterbach, a health policy expert and SPD Member of Parliament, said that growing human-animal hybrids to serve as “human organ factories” would be an “extreme ethical violation.”
 The method relies on what are known as induced pluripotent stem cells (iPS cells).
 The stem cells are reverse engineered from somatic cells such as skin cells through reprogramming and can develop into any type of tissue.